A 2025 Guide to Teaching English in China

 The living costs in China differ based on the city, locality, and lifestyle.

-While it is tougher to meet expenses in bigger cities like Beijing or Shanghai.
-Smaller cities or towns will enable you to get bigger homes and more comfortable living at affordable rates.
+While it is more challenging to meet expenses in bigger cities like Beijing or Shanghai, smaller cities or towns will enable you to get bigger homes and more comfortable living at affordable rates.

-China has in-country transport that is economical, ranging from express trains to domestic planes.
+China has economical in-country transport, ranging from express trains to domestic planes.
 This makes it simple to visit the country during vacations from school.

 Even on a limited budget, you could still get some entertainment every weekend in your neighborhood.

 Most places in China have magnificent parks, gardens, traditional old towns to explore, and giant museums.
-Also, eccentric Hutong backstreets, modern art, theater, and mountain climbing make the possibilities infinite.
+Eccentric Hutong backstreets, modern art, theater, and mountain climbing make the possibilities infinite.

 Conclusion: Should you teach English in China?